Newborn Sleeping Schedule – Everything To Know About Newborn Sleep

 Newborn babies aren’t really mobile yet.
 They grew in a tight space of liquid wherein they can just swim around to find their comfortable position.
 Do you have any other options when it comes to their positions?
 Let’s find out.

-The answer is, yes and no. During my research a few years ago, I learned that getting your baby in side position while sleeping is a no-no. Pediatricians are concerned that a baby in a side position may roll over onto her stomach, thus being the cause of Sudden Infant Death Syndrome.
+The answer is, yes and no. During my research a few years ago, I learned that getting your baby in the side position while sleeping is a no-no. Pediatricians are concerned that a baby in a side position may roll over onto her stomach, thus being the cause of Sudden Infant Death Syndrome.
 Personally, though, it can be done.
 Being on your back for long periods is also not healthy.
 You may or may not have noticed that being in this position can cause your back to heat up.
 What I do with my newborn baby is that I put a small pillow to serve as a wedge to tilt her a little.
 This will cause air to circulate to avoid overheating.

 This is, without question, a no-no, unless you’re doing it for just a few minutes with intense supervision.
 Do not put your baby at risk by not following simple guidelines.
 Sleeping on your stomach can cause shortness of breath and may totally cut off your air supply.
 It’s worse for newborns because they can’t maneuver their own bodies if they’re beginning to feel uncomfortable.

 Babies wouldn’t have a good night’s sleep if they’re wearing uncomfortable clothes.
-As a parent, you have to be sensitive with your baby’s needs especially when it comes to clothing.
+As a parent, you have to be sensitive to your baby’s needs especially when it comes to clothing.
 If your baby is one of the more overly sensitive ones, then you need to focus more on smaller details.
 This includes the texture and type of cloth, the coverage, the tags, and the right fit.
-Be more attentive and see to it that the clothes are very comfortable, like they’re wearing nothing.
+Be more attentive and see to it that the clothes are very comfortable like they’re wearing nothing.
 First, choose the softer and smoother fabrics.
 This includes cotton, polyester or cotton/polyester blends.
-More unique fabrics include fleece, cashmere and bamboo.
-Choose fabrics that is perfect for the season.
+More unique fabrics include fleece, cashmere, and bamboo.
+Choose fabrics that are perfect for the season.
 Remove all tags and unnecessary inserts before putting it on your baby.
 Last but not the least, choose the right size.
 If possible, choose a larger size than your baby’s for comfort and air circulation.

 Newborn sleep gowns are one of the most comfortable choices for your little one.
 It is form fitting on top and looser on the bottom part.
 The bottom part is loose so that newborns can still move their legs comfortably.
-It’s also has an easy access for diaper changing in the night.
+It also has an easy access for diaper changing in the night.

 When it comes to breastfeeding, there is no specific schedule.
-The beauty about breastfeeding is that you can give it on demand, without worrying about overfeeding.
+The beauty of breastfeeding is that you can give it on demand, without worrying about over-feeding.
 Overfeeding doesn’t really happen during breastfeeding because the baby eats what he can, whenever he wants it.
-If your baby is a deep sleeper, though, or not very hungry, general rule is breastfeeding every 2-3 hours.
+If your baby is a deep sleeper, though, or not very hungry, the general rule is breastfeeding every 2-3 hours.
 Newborn babies get quite hungry faster because they have small stomachs, so see to it that you feed them within the right hours.
 Newborn feeding schedule week by week doesn’t differ very much because the schedule only changes after a few months, though growth spurt can be a great factor.

 For exclusively pumping moms, their babies should consume breastmilk within the “1-1.5 oz. rule”.
 This rule means feeding your baby 1-1.5 ounce of milk times the number of hours of interval.
 For example, if it has been 3 hours since his last feeding, then you should give him 3-4.5 ounce of milk.
 This rule applies to pumping moms who are either working or who just wants to exclusively pump.